uikit/uikit-site/docs/pages/navbar.md

 ### Transparent sticky navbar

-When you use a [transparent navbar](navbar.md#transparent-modifier), your markup contains the `.uk-navbar-transparent` class together with `.uk-light` or `.uk-dark`.
+When a [transparent navbar](navbar.md#transparent-modifier) is used, the markup contains the `.uk-navbar-transparent` class together with `.uk-light` or `.uk-dark`.
 When the navbar is sticky, it is usually required to remove these classes and add them when the navbar returns to the non-sticky state.
 To do that, set `cls-inactive: uk-navbar-transparent uk-light`.

 By default, the immediate toggling of classes does not look ideal.
-Instead, we can set `start: 200` to let the navbar disappear and then re-appear when the user has scrolled 200px past the navbar.
-In that case you can also allow the navbar to slide in with an animation.
+Instead, set `start: 200` to make the navbar disappear and then re-appear when the user has scrolled 200px past the navbar.
+In that case, the navbar can also slide in with an animation.
 Just set `animation: uk-animation-slide-top`.

 ```html
 <div uk-sticky="start: 200; animation: uk-animation-slide-top; sel-target: .uk-navbar-container; cls-active: uk-navbar-sticky; cls-inactive: uk-navbar-transparent uk-light">